Palmerston North: Business innovation

 In July 2025 it was reported there are over 120 technology companies in the region.

 Ezibuy

 The well-known retailer EziBuy was established in Palmerston North in 1978 by brothers Peter and Gerard Gillespie and operated successfully for many years.
-The Gillespies sold the business to Woolworths Limited in 2013 when it was the largest fashion and homeware multi-channel retailer in Australasia, mailing over 23 million catalogues and processing more than 1.75 million orders annually.
+The Gillespies sold the business to Woolworths Group in 2013 when it was the largest fashion and homeware multi-channel retailer in Australasia, mailing over 23 million catalogues and processing more than 1.75 million orders annually.
 After a number of subsequent changes of ownership the business was put into liquidation in July 2023 with creditors owed more than $100 million.

 Glaxo

 One of the largest and well known businesses to have started in the region is GSK (GlaxoSmithKline).
 Glaxo had its beginnings in Bunnythorpe, now a part of Palmerston North.

 Amenities and attractions

 Palmerston North has a number of facilities and attractions.
 It is also the gateway to attractions in other parts of the region, such as Tongariro National Park, Ruahine and Tararua Ranges.
 When Palmerston North Airport serviced international flights, the city was also an international gateway to Hawke's Bay, Whanganui and Taranaki.